konnychiwa/Start2impact-progetto-FullStack/README.en.md

 <!-- DEPENDENCIES -->
+<a id="dependencies"></a>
 ## Dependencies 📦
-<a id="dependencies"></a>

 [NPM](https://www.npmjs.com)

-For the front end:
+For the Front End:
 * validator	`^13.12.0` Provides string validation (e.g., email format, URL validation, etc.).
 * axios	`^1.7.9` HTTP client for making API requests from the frontend to the backend.
 * react `^18.3.1` JavaScript library for building UI components.